-- is sufficiently senior and has relevant skills and experience in conducting investigations and knowledge of relevant matters such as the rules of procedural fairness, and - has had no prior direct involvement in the matter and no actual or perceived conflicts of interest in the matter (the Commissioner may seek a conflict of interest declaration from the person).
+- is sufficiently senior and has relevant skills and experience in conducting investigations or inquiries and knowledge of relevant matters such as the rules of procedural fairness, and - has had no prior direct involvement in the matter and no actual or perceived conflicts of interest in the matter (the Commissioner may seek a conflict of interest declaration from the person).

-The person may be a NSW government sector employee (who may be a member of the PSC's Management Board or Senior Leadership Team), or an individual (such as a solicitor or barrister) or an incorporated organisation (such as a consultancy firm) outside the sector.
+The person may be a NSW government sector employee or an individual (such as a solicitor or barrister or retired judicial officer) or an incorporated organisation (such as a consultancy firm) outside the sector.
 The choice will depend to a large extent on the nature of the matter under inquiry.
 Where an incorporated organisation is appointed to conduct the inquiry, the associated contract of engagement should specifically name the individuals within the organisation who are to conduct the inquiry.

-The PSC may also engage individuals or firms to provide the Commissioner or whoever is appointed to conduct the inquiry with specialist services (such as legal, human resources or accounting advice) needed for the inquiry (see 4.1.5 below).
+The OPSC may also engage individuals or firms to provide the Commissioner or whoever is appointed to conduct the inquiry with specialist services (such as legal, human resources or accounting advice) needed for the inquiry (see 5.1.5 below).

-4.1.3 Instrument of appointment
+5.1.3 Instrument of appointment